Float Your Boat (RuPaul's Drag Race)

-"Float Your Boat" is the sixth episode of the fourth season of RuPaul's Drag Race.
+"Float Your Boat" is the sixth episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on March 5, 2012.
+The episode's main challenge tasks the contestants with creating and wearing a pride float based on a color of the pride flag.
 Billy B, Kelly Osbourne, and Pauley Perrette are guest judges.